neulwing/Kozakura35/README.md

 Inside the case there is a stand for a Pro-Micro.
 The USB hole supports USB-C and micro-USB.

 ## Layout Comparison between KZ-35 and QAZ
 Both layouts are 10.25u in width by 4u in depth.
-Currently I am trying to find a way to make certain keys optional without leaving an empty key-hole.
 ![KZ Colourised](https://github.com/neulwing/Kozakura35/assets/44045041/aeb04e8d-8070-4640-9e83-52958927d973)
 ![QAZ_Colourised](https://github.com/neulwing/Kozakura35/assets/44045041/64552ec0-166f-4007-b365-be4237db9a1c)